-(I) This is a first-semester graduate courses dealing with applied microeconomic theory.
+(I, II, S) This is a graduate course dealing with applied microeconomic theory.
 The course concentrates on the behavior of individual segments of the economy, the theory of consumer behavior and demand, duality, welfare measures, policy instruments, preferences over time and states of nature, and the fundamentals of game theory.
-Prerequisites: MATH111, EBGN509 (co-requisite).
-3 hours lecture and discussion; 3 semester hours.
+Prerequisites: MATH111, EBGN509.
+3 hours lecture; 3 semester hours.